sheepdoll/Arduino_STM32/STM32F4/readme.txt

 Revision History:

+9 June 2015:
+Hacked *.ld scripts to see if it made any difference correcting the memory limits.  -still no blink.

-9 June 2015:  Blink example code will compile Using the F2/F407 maple library.
+Blink example code will compile using the F2/F407 maple library.
 Hardware settings Still mostly map the F407 pins.
 LED is not active.